zdravkov/kendo-docs/getting-started/mobile/scrollview.md

         }
     </script>

-## Displaying incomplete pages
+### Displaying incomplete pages

-When the ScrollView is configured to display multiple items per page, in some cases the last data view may not be complete.
+When the ScrollView is configured to **display multiple items per page**, in some cases the last data view may not be complete.
 For example, if `itemsPerPage: 3` and there are total 7 records in the DataSource, the widget should render 3 pages in total.
 First two will contain 3 items, while the last one will have only 1 remaining item to display. **In such case, the developer is responsible to configure the widget's template so it will be able to handle the missing records, else a JavaScript error will occur.**

 One possible approach is to use JavaScript logic (for loop) inside the template.

-### Example: template with JavaScript for loop
+#### Template with JavaScript for loop

     <div id="home" data-role="view" data-model="viewModel">
         <div id="scrollview" data-role="scrollview"